phatduckk/apex-debugger/SETTINGS.md

 # Settings

+## Beef Mode

+Beef Mode is an alternative color scheme for the code debugger designed for users who have difficulty distinguishing between red and green.
+Instead of the default red/green coloring, Beef Mode uses colors that are easier to tell apart for those with red-green color blindness.

+You can enable it in the extension settings alongside your hostname configuration.

+---

 ## Setting Your Apex Hostname

 The extension needs to know the address of your Apex controller on your local network.
 By default it tries `apex.local`, which works for most setups — but if your controller is on a different hostname or IP address, you'll need to update this.